Skip to main content

 • Risk of complications

-• Loss of a day’s wages or personal enjoyment
+• Loss of a day’s wages or of personal enjoyment

 • Need for a driver

-The above vignette is not a futuristic hypothetical creation.
-I suspect that colonoscopy and CAT colonography will be properly forced out during my own career as colon cancer screening techniques.
-Colonoscopy will still be performed, but only when some kinder and gentler screening test indicates that an individual has a high probability of harboring polyps.
-It will no longer be wielded in a buckshot fashion.
-The number of colonoscopies being performed will be decimated.
+I expect that routine screening colonoscopy will be retired in the foreseeable future.
+Colonoscopy will still be performed, but only when some new and improved screening test indicates that an individual has a high probability of harboring polyps.
+In that era, the number of colonoscopies that will be performed will be a fraction of today's volume.

 Comments